Amberian Dawn: Lyrical themes

 All Amberian Dawn songs are composed by Tuomas Seppälä, who then sent them to Heidi Parviainen who came up with their stories and writes the lyrics depending on her mood and inspiration.
-The lyrics were often influenced by Finnish and Norse mythology, and many songs reference the Finnish national poem Kalevala, most obviously songs such as "Kokko - Eagle of Fire" of The Clouds of Northland Thunder, and "Sampo" from End of Eden.
+The lyrics were often influenced by Finnish and Norse mythology, and many songs reference the Finnish national poem Kalevala, most obviously songs such as "Kokko – Eagle of Fire" from The Clouds of Northland Thunder, and "Sampo" from End of Eden.
 The title of their second album The Clouds of Northland Thunder, as well as a bonus track on End of Eden with the same title, is a direct quote from the English translation of the Kalevala.

-Many other songs have lyrics with their own stories, either retellings of ancient legends, such as "Sons of Seven Stars" which is inspired by the book Seven Brothers by Aleksis Kivi, or brand new stories of Parviainen's imagination, such as "Virvatulen Laulu".
+Many other songs have lyrics with their own stories, either retellings of ancient legends, such as "Sons of Seven Stars", which is inspired by the book Seven Brothers by Aleksis Kivi, or brand-new stories out of Parviainen's imagination, such as "Virvatulen Laulu".